Fiserv/ipp-emea/README.md

-# Dev Studio - Sample Template repo
+# IPP - EMEA repo

 This repo contains the content for tenants of Developer Studio.